Forms, online declarations and materials

-If you are not completing the application online while the client is in your office, you should use the appropriate Legal Aid Online mandate to record key information and capture the applicant's and solicitor's signatures.
-All mandates must be:
+If you are not completing the application online while the client is in your office, you should use the appropriate Legal Aid Online declaration to record key information and capture the applicant's and solicitor's signatures.
+All declarations must be:

 - Signed and dated by the client

 - Completed in full, including details of the type of ABWOR granted, where applicable

 - The criminal review requires only the client’s signature.